-In late-April of 2008 I left Thailand after a ten-year stay.
+In late-April of 2008 I left Thailand.
 My two families accompanied me to the sprawling Bangkok airport.
-Happy European tourists were heading home from vacations.
-I kissed my children good-bye and hid the tears by burying my head in Mam's neck.
+While happy European tourists headed home from vacations, I kissed my children good-bye and hid the tears by burying my head in Mam's neck.

 Her belly was swollen with our new baby.

 We were having a boy.

 My other wife knew better than to say a word.

 I'll never say how.

 "No forget Angie," Nu said at the airport restaurant.

 She possessed little English.

 "I never forget anyone.
 You are my family."

 "Soon."
 I could not say when and said my goodbyes.